cdapio/coopr/docs/docs/source/guide/admin/chef-solo-automator-plugin.rst

 all the nodes in the cluster.
 It then simply utilizes the community "hostsfile" cookbook's LWRP to write entries for each node.

-The example loom service definition invoking this cookbook is called "hosts".
-It simply sets up a "configure" service action of type "chef-solo" and run_list ``recipe[loom_hosts::default]``.
+The example loom service definition invoking this cookbook is called "base".
+It simply sets up a "configure" service action of type "chef-solo" and run_list ``recipe[loom_base::default]`` (which includes ``recipe[loom_hosts::default]``).
 Note that the community "hostsfile" cookbook is not needed in the run-list since it is declared in loom_hosts's metadata.

 **loom_service_runner**
 -----------------------